-Every serious relationship is going to go through a rough patch at some point.
+Every serious relationship will go through a rough patch at some point.
 Right now, COVID-19 has kept us all in our homes, and we’re unable to connect with our friends in person.
 Maybe you’re spending time with family right now, and things are getting a little tense, just because you’re around each other 24/7.
-Or maybe, you’re single and you’ve never felt more alone in a time like this.
+Or maybe, you’re single, and you’ve never felt more alone in a time like this.

 Even the healthiest relationships can suffer due to circumstances like these.
-Maybe you and your partner have always been relationship goals but now you feel like it’s time to throw in the towel.
+Maybe you and your partner have always been “relationship goals,” but now you feel like it’s time to throw in the towel.
 Maybe you are spending so much time together that each of you are starving for some personal space.
 Or maybe, you haven’t gotten to spend time with your significant other because of social distancing.
-FaceTime is great, but it’s not the same.
+FaceTime is great, but we all know that it’s not the same.

 I’ve had DeVon on The School of Greatness twice before, and even though we weren’t able to meet in person for this one, he brought the same energy, the same light, and the same hope as he always does.
 To watch our past interviews together, visit Episode 769 and Episode 409 to learn more about healthy relationships and spirituality.

 Some of us are spending more time with families and partners.
 Others of us are isolated and unable to connect with friends in person.
 Whatever your situation, DeVon has great advice on how to connect, how to communicate, and how to have healthy relationships during this tough time.
 You’re going to learn so much from DeVon, so let’s get started!